Published on February 5th, 2018 | by Braeden Farrell0

 BOOKER T and COREY GRAVES Work the Fans

-Booker T’s supposed troubles with Corey Graves had the whole industry talking.
+Booker T and Corey Graves supposed troubles had the whole industry talking.
 Everyone from high profile publications such as Forbes and Sports Illustrated to well-known guys within the business such as Taz, who spoke of the incident on his Taz Show podcast, everyone was talking about it.

-Here is the original tirade that Booker went on which was filled with what appeared to be real passionate feelings of disdain towards his former commentary partner:
+Here is the original tirade that Booker went on which was filled with what appeared to be really passionate feelings of disdain towards his former commentary partner:

 “People ask me about Corey Graves.
 Corey Graves is good at what he does, you know?
 Corey Graves, he’s thrown jabs at me, I’ve thrown jabs back, you know?
 And you know, the thing is, Corey Graves, of course, yeah, he’s a college educated young man.
 His vernacular is a little different than mine.
 You see that word I just used?
 Threw that out there – just want you people to know, I ain’t studied this, it’s just something that we just threw out.

 But I tell you, if I got Corey Graves into fisticuffs, I would beat him down like he stole something.
 I would be whooping his ass all day long.
 Because that’s the thing – my thing is this.
 I’m a nice guy until you get on my bad side.
 Corey Graves, right now, I wouldn’t necessarily say he’s on my bad side, but he’s the reason that I’m not on Monday Night Raw right now.
 Because, you know what, a lot of people in the company thought I was gonna jump on him, I was gonna do something bad to him, I was gonna drag him, I was gonna take him out to the woodshed, I was gonna beat that man so bad, I was gonna beat him until this man say, ‘Please, please, please, just don’t beat me anymore!’